Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Frequently asked questions about online RN to BSN programs

-The competency-based program is ideal if you prefer to work independently and want control of how fast or slow you complete your courses.
+The competency-based track is ideal if you are an experienced professional, prefer to work independently and want control of how fast or slow you complete your courses.
 You’ll leverage your years of professional knowledge and skills to learn in a flexible environment where you control the pace within every 16-week period.
 You get faculty guidance when you need it, while you consume learning content faster and around your schedule — all while saving valuable time and money.

-The standard RN to BSN lets you complete your degree at a steady, predictable pace with set due dates and class discussions guided by an instructor.
-This program is ideal if you prefer the flexibility to take courses one at a time and want to collaborate with peers and instructors.
-Plus, you may can explore additional savings opportunities including employer tuition benefits, community college benefits, or scholarships.
-Compare learning styles.
+The standard RN to BSN track lets you complete your degree at a steady, predictable pace with set due dates and class discussions guided by an instructor.
+This is ideal if you prefer the flexibility to take courses one at a time and want to collaborate with peers and instructors.
+Plus, you may can explore additional savng moneyopportunities including employer tuition benefits, community college benefits, or scholarships.
+Compare learning styles

-A competency-based RN to BSN online program may be completed in a year.
-The program is ideal for those with independent learning skills who can learn with less supervision.
+The competency-based RN to BSN online program track may be completed in a year.
+This track is ideal for those with required prior work experience and independent learning skills who can learn with less supervision.
 Learn more about the CBE RN to BSN.

-You can transfer up to 87 credits from a participating community college.
+You can transfer up to 87 credits from an ADN.
 The more credits you transfer, the fewer you’ll need to complete your RN to BSN online program.
 You also receive a $144 tuition reduction on every 3-credit course.
 Learn more about the 3+1 pathway.
 Attendance at eligible community colleges may qualify you for a 6th tuition-free course at University of Phoenix when you successfully complete five courses.

 You can check to see if a school you’ve attended is one of our alliance community colleges for transferring credit under this program.
 Review colleges.